 View-Through is a collaboration between 110 students incarcerated in Florida Correctional Institutions in Miami-Dade County, the nonprofits O, Miami and Exchange for Change and artist Julia Weist.
 Additional support was provided by our project partners.

-View-Through is a community-based initiative in the Miami area to adjust online search platforms to more prominently feature poetry written by incarcerated individuals.
+View-Through is a community-based initiative in the Miami area to adjust the language used around incarceration on online search platforms.
 Our project utilizes synchronized, strategic internet searching to alter search predictions (the type-ahead suggestions that appear on sites such as Google).
 These predictions are generated by algorithms and are based in large part on search volume within a geographic region.

 Miami inmates are sunbathing underwater